Nusiq/mcblend/docs/basic_operators/index.md

   with "Select animation" dropdown menu.
 2. Select the objects to export in the 3d viewport.
 3. Fill in the form with the information about the animation.
     - **Name** - the name of the animation.
+    - **Skip rest poses** - whether the bones in rest poses should be exported as a part of animation.
+A rest pose is a pose with default location, rotation and scale.
+This setting typically significantly reduces the size of the exported animation.
+    - **Export as pose** - exports current frame as a looped animation with a pose instead of exporting full animation.
     - **Loop** - whether the animation should be looped.
-  - **Current frame only** - instead of exporting animation exports the current frame as looped single frame pose animation.
-  - **anim_time_update** - the content of this textfield is copied to "anim_time_update" property of the Minecraft animtion.
+    - **anim_time_update** - the content of this text field is copied to "anim_time_update" property of the Minecraft animation.
 If you leave it blank the the animation won't use the anim_time_update.
 4. Press the "Export animation" button.